 There's a wise old tale that states you should never kill a ladybug because they'll bring you good luck, but if you've ever come across an Asian lady beetle, you know they can be the bane of your existence.
-Although Asian lady beetles look just like ladybugs, several characteristics will make you not want these pesky bugs hibernating in your house throughout the winter.
+As with other ladybug beetle species, the Asian lady beetle is cute, but that doesn't mean you'll want them hibernating in your house throughout the winter.
 They may be a pest if they take up residence in your home, but there are ways to get rid of them.

 Asian Lady Beetles

-Adult Asian lady beetles are known to be oval-shaped and measure to be about a quarter inch long.
+Adult Asian lady beetles are known to be oval-shaped and measure about a quarter-inch long.
 You can find these beetles in a variety of colors, such as tan, orange and red, and they have many black spots on the wing covers.
 Although the black spots are a common indicator of these beetles, some have limited spots or none at all.
 Although most Asian Lady beetles do not bite, they emit a foul-smelling, yellow liquid from their leg joints when they feel threatened.

 Where are Asian Lady Beetles From?

-Asian lady beetles, also known as Harmonia axyridis (Pallas) were first reported in the early 1900s.
+Asian lady beetles, scientifically known as Harmonia axyridis, were first reported in the early 1900s.
 Asian beetles are native to Asia, hence their name, and can be found in China, Russia, Korea and Japan.
-Asian lady beetles are known to dwell in trees and fields and they prey on aphids (a minute bug that feeds by sucking sap from plants and causes massive damage to crops) and scale insects.
+Asian lady beetles are known to dwell in trees and fields, and they prey on aphids (a minute bug that feeds by sucking sap from plants and causes massive damage to crops) and scale insects.

 From the 1960s to 1990s, the U.S. Department of Agriculture used Asian lady beetles to control damaging crop pests.
 Large amounts of these beetles were released in Georgia, South Carolina, Louisiana, Mississippi, California, Washington, Pennsylvania, Connecticut and Maryland to control the damage to crops, especially to pecan and apple trees.